SchlossLab/severe-CDI/paper/paper.md

 (2022).

-It’s not enough for models to perform well to justify deploying them in a clinical setting; benefit over current practices must be shown.
+It’s not enough for models to perform well to justify deploying them in a clinical setting; benefit over current practices must be shown. do no harm (**wiens_do_2019?**).
 Estimating the NNB contextualizes model performance within clinical reality.
 Amplicon sequencing is not typically performed for CDI patients, but if there is clinical value to be gained by implementing OTU-based models, routinely sequencing and profiling the microbial communities of CDI patients could be justified.

 Models predicting the pragmatic definition yielded the best NNS.
 While the attributable definition had a worse NNS for our OTU-based models, it